Designs from Local Random Quantum Circuits with SU(d) Symmetry: Exact -symmetric -designs from local ensembles

+The expansion in \eqref{eq:Exapnsion4} vanishes in general for large $n$ because the 2-fold tensor product of either fundamental or conjugate representations cannot be trivial, as they cannot be 2-dimensional.
+Expansion \eqref{eq:Exapnsion5} does not vanish because trivial representations can always be found from the decomposition of the tensor product of fundamental and conjugate representations, which is consistent with Eq.~\eqref{eq:Exapnsion1} for the group $\mathcal{U}_\times$ of $\text{SU}(d)$-symmetric unitaries.
+Full details can be found in Appendix \ref{sec:LR}.

-It is worth mentioning that the above methods work for any symmetry which would result in a block-diagonalization of the Hilbert space as Eq.\eqref{eq:ChargeDecomposition}.
-Actually, the upper bound $n - 1$ equals the second lowest dimension of charge sector as a widely known fact in $S_n$ representation theory \cite{Rasala1977,Sagan01,Sellke2020}.
-We may replace the condition $k < n-1$ by $k < d(n)$ where $d(n)$ is the second smallest dimension of charge sectors for general block decomposition.
-For U($1$) symmetry, $d(n) = n$.
+It is worth noting that the above method works for any symmetry that results in a block diagonalization of the Hilbert space as in \eqref{eq:ChargeDecomposition}.
+In fact, the upper bound of $n - 1$ equals the second smallest dimension of all inequivalent irreps when the local dimension $d < n$, which is a well-known fact in $S_n$ representation theory \cite{Rasala1977,Sagan01,Sellke2020}.
+We can replace the condition $k < n-1$ with $k < d(n)$, where $d(n)$ is the second smallest dimension of the sectors for general block decompositions.
+For instance, under U$(1)$ symmetry, we have polarized up-down states corresponding to two 1-dimensional inequivalent charge sectors.
+As a result, $d(n) = 1$ and the group of U$(1)$-symmetric unitaries with trivial relative phase can never form any U$(1)$-symmetric $k$-design.
+Merely applying 2-local U$(1)$-symmetric operators with nontrivial phase factors helps to alleviate the problem and raise $k$ to be at least $n$, which is verified by results in Ref.~\cite{U(1)Design2023} for high dimensional lattices.